 There is evidence that a neat environment helps us to think more clearly.

-For example, researchers from Navarra University found that volunteers who entered data were more likely to get it wrong in a cluttered environment than when working in a tidy place.
+For example, Navarra University (Spain) researchers found that volunteers who entered data were more likely to get it wrong in a cluttered environment than when working in a tidy place.

 3. Set rules with everyone in your space

 When working from a distance and especially from home, you cannot avoid sharing space with your loved ones.
 Therefore, you need to set rules with people when you are working.

 For example, you can let your partner know that you are working from 9 am to 11:30 pm so they will not disturb your procedure.

 You should follow your company’s policies and apply them to your work schedule.
 Typically, companies will allow an hour of lunch break and about 10-15 minutes of rest in the afternoon so you can regain your focus.